-Part 2 Preschool at the Homestead provides a foundational curriculum offering children a safe, loving, learning environment in which to explore and attain skills that are essential to being responsible, respectful members of society.
+The Homestead provides a foundational curriculum offering children a safe, loving, learning environment in which to explore and attain skills that are essential to being responsible, respectful members of society.
 We look forward to supporting the development of your child as we help to guide their progress in academic, social, emotional, physical, and life skills.
 We use a loving approach to foster mindful interactions with each other and the world around us.

 The Homestead believes in the unique spirit of each child.
 We believe that it is our role to honor this by providing a balanced program that incorporates child-centered exploration with teacher directed guidance to make new experiences and concepts available to the children.
 Our gently structured day provides security for the children in its consistency.